Leadership

 In addition to her governmental service, as an executive, Cofield was named the inaugural Entrepreneur-in-Resident for the District of Columbia, served as an Executive in Residence for Mastercard (advising the Fortune 500 company on go-to-market strategies for small businesses), and was the CEO of the Greater Austin Black Chamber of Commerce, among other notable director and CEO level leadership roles in economic development and small business spanning from Los Angeles to New York.

-Natalie’s expertise is widely recognized, and her insights have been featured in major media outlets such as Inc., Time, CNN, The New York Times, Fast Company, Forbes, Entrepreneur, Business Insider, Black Enterprise, Essence, and EBONY.
+Natalie’s expertise is widely recognized, and her insights have been featured in major media outlets such as Inc., The Atlantic, Time, CNN, The New York Times, Fast Company, Forbes, Entrepreneur, Business Insider, among others.
 She is a sought-after speaker, having presented at esteemed institutions including Harvard, Yale, Brookings, The Aspen Institute, SXSW, Google, Meta, and Dell.
 In recognition of her significant contributions to economic development, Natalie was awarded an honorary doctorate of humane letters from Shaw University in 2023.

 Currently, Natalie serves on the corporate board of directors for Harbor Bankshares Corporation ($345M in holdings) and the Smithsonian Community Museum.
 An avid traveler, she has explored over 47 countries and continues to broaden her global perspective.